Norway’s $47BN Coastal Highway

-[This article was originally published on 22 August 2018.
-References were corrected on 31 August 2018]
+This article was originally published on 22 August 2018.
+Some image and footage credits were corrected on 31 August 2018.

 NORWAY'S western coast is home to some of the most dramatic landscapes on earth.

 Carved by glaciers throughout the ages, some of these fjords stretch for 200 kilometres inland and are over a kilometre deep.